extio-de/lm-lib/README.md

 # lm-lib

-The purpose of lm-lib is to provide a modular, extensible Java framework for interacting with large language models (LLMs) from various providers (such as OpenAI, Azure AI, and local models).
+The purpose of lm-lib is to provide a modular, extensible Java framework for interacting with large language models (LLMs) from various providers (such as OpenAI and local models).
 It abstracts away the complexities of prompt construction, conversation management, and model configuration, enabling developers to easily switch between models and providers.
 The library supports advanced features like streaming completions, request caching, statistics tracking, and agentic flow execution—allowing for the orchestration of multi-step, branching, and parallel conversational workflows.
 Integration with Spring ensures flexible configuration and dependency management, making it suitable for building scalable, maintainable, and sophisticated LLM-powered applications.

 The libraries's key features include: